tbradbury/learning-site/md-posts/eks-basics.md

       - run_lint
 ```

 After this we will want to update the Image in the Cluster.
 To acheve this we will need to add 2 more orbs

 ```
 aws-eks: circleci/aws-eks@1.0.3
 kubernetes: circleci/kubernetes@0.4.0
 ```

-Then create a custom job. circleci/aws-eks when this was writen had a job to install helm charts but not to upgrade them (which is what want), plus currently its install helm job is broken.
+Then create a custom job. circleci/aws-eks when this was writen had a job to install helm charts but not to upgrade them (which is what we want), plus currently its install helm job is broken.

 ```
   upgrade-image-in-helm-chart: